DRKn1ght/RocketLeague-Data-Dumper/README.md

      class UObject* ObjectArchtype; //0x0058
     };

+### About the Offsets

+In the UObject definition I presented, the offsets for each member (this will be discussed further in section 6.1) are in the form of comments.
+However, it is important to note that these offsets refer to Rocket League at the time I am writing this article.
+They may be different for other games or even after an update of Rocket League itself.

+There is a method that allows you to use macros to automatically obtain offsets for dynamic classes; you can learn more about it [*here](https://learn.microsoft.com/en-us/cpp/cpp/property-cpp?view=msvc-170)*.

 ### 2.2 GNames — Global Names Array

 GNames is an instance of a class called FNamePool and contains pointers to all FNameEntry, which represents a string.
 I will define all this shortly.